 POL 3131.
 Judicial Politics and Policy Making.
-(3 cr;
+(3 cr; A-F or Aud)

 An examination of the characteristics and behavior of judicial institutions, emphasizing the interaction with other policy-makers and social and political problems.
 Investigates the policy roles of state and lower federal courts and the U.S. Supreme Court.